DevExpress/devextreme-documentation/api-reference/50 Common/utils/excelExporter/exportDataGrid(options).md

     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/DataGrid/ExcelJSOverview/"
 }

 [note]You can also export DataGrid to CSV.
-To do this, implement the **exportDataGrid(options)** method as shown in the following ticket: <a href="https://supportcenter.devexpress.com/ticket/details/t920593/pivotgrid-exceljs-export-to-export-pivotgrid-into-csv-file" target="_blank">Export PivotGrid into CSV file</a>.
+To do this, implement the **exportDataGrid(options)** method in the same way as shown in the following ticket: <a href="https://supportcenter.devexpress.com/ticket/details/t920593/pivotgrid-exceljs-export-to-export-pivotgrid-into-csv-file" target="_blank">Export PivotGrid into CSV file</a>.

 #####See Also#####
 - [export](/api-reference/10%20UI%20Components/dxDataGrid/1%20Configuration/export '/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/export/')